-- Address the requirements of NUA/Ho/7 Bowbridge Road Policy Area; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required.
+- Address the requirements of NUA/Ho/7 Bowbridge Road Policy Area; and - Pre-determination archaeological evaluation and post determination mitigation measures likely to be required.

 Development of this site will be phased to the latter stages of the plan period in order for the existing environment issues to be resolved and the Southern Link Road constructed.